Taco Bell partners with Paris Hilton on new advice phone line

-Taco Bell’s Volcano Menu is expected to return to menus on June 29 and to celebrate the menu’s highly anticipated return, the fast-food chain teamed up with Paris Hilton to launch the brand’s first advice phone line.
+(KTLA) – Taco Bell’s Volcano Menu is expected to return to menus Thursday, and to celebrate the menu’s highly anticipated return, the fast-food chain teamed up with Paris Hilton to launch the brand’s first advice phone line.

 “Taco Bell’s Volcano Menu isn’t just iconic, it’s the epitome of hot,” Hilton said in a statement.
 “I am loving being a part of this Y2K revival with my very own Hot Line and hope fans will take my advice to sliv más.”

-The collaboration comes as the Volcano Menu is expected to return to menus nationwide on June 29.
-Taco Bell Rewards Members will have exclusive access to it on June 27, two days before it’s available to the general public.
+The collaboration comes as the Volcano Menu is expected to return to menus nationwide on Thursday, June 29.
+Taco Bell Rewards Members will have exclusive access to it Tuesday, two days before it’s available to the general public.

 The Volcano Menu will include the Volcano Taco, a Double Beef Volcano Burrito and Lava Sauce.
 The fan-favorite menu was established in 1995 and has returned to Taco Bell menus periodically.